-In the days before the highway and autos the only way to travel the vast distances for the Great Lakes was by sail and steamer.
-In the mid 1800’s until well into the 1950’s one could travel most of the lakes in style and comfort.
+In the days before the highway and autos, the only way to travel the vast distances for the Great Lakes was by sail and steamer.
+In the mid-1800’s until well into the 1950’s one could travel most of the lakes in style and comfort.
 One of the most famous and beloved ships was the SS South American.
 The SS South American was a Great Lakes overnight passage steamboat built by the Great Lakes Engineering Works at Ecorse, Michigan.
 It was built in 1913 for the Chicago, Duluth & Georgian Bay Transit Company.
-The vessel was launched on February 21, 1914 and was the newer of two sister ships, the older one being the SS North American.
+The vessel was launched on February 21, 1914, and was the newer of two sister ships, the older one being the SS North American.

 Along with its sister ship, SS North American carried passengers between Chicago, Mackinac Island, Sault Ste.
 Marie, Michigan, Duluth, Georgian Bay, Detroit, Cleveland, and Buffalo.
-These were they heydays of the industry.
-A business man could board a ship in Chicago for an overnight trip to northern Michigan.
+These were the heydays of the industry.
+A businessman could board a ship in Chicago for an overnight trip to northern Michigan.
 Spend the weekend with the family in the cool northern cabin in the woods and take the ship back to the city on Sunday night for work on Monday.
 It was noted that Hemingway’s father did just that early in the 1900’s.

-Only the South American visited Lake Superior, and made a short weekly stop in Michigan’s Upper Peninsula town of Houghton/Hancock.
+Only the South American visited Lake Superior and made a short weekly stop in Michigan’s Upper Peninsula town of Houghton/Hancock.
 She carried over 450 passengers.
-The rare picture below hangs in the Rock Harbor lodge on Isle Royal.
+The rare picture below hangs in the Rock Harbor Lodge on Isle Royal.
 It shows tourists being dropped off at the American Dock which still stands today.

 The South American was well known for its High School trips in the 1950’s.
 Southeast Michigan high school seniors would take a small cruise from Detroit to Chicago.
 The last season for the South American was in 1967.
 Her final route was to offer trips to the 1967 World’s Fair in Montreal.